 The Knowledge-Based View (KBV) of the firm, developed by scholars such as Robert Grant in the 1990s, posits that knowledge is the most strategically significant resource of a firm.
 According to KBV, firms exist because they are more efficient than markets in creating and transferring knowledge, which is seen as a key driver of competitive advantage.
 The main theme of KBV is that the ability to generate, integrate, and apply knowledge effectively determines the firm's success.
 This theory is particularly pertinent to the study of IS and KM, as it provides a framework for understanding how information security measures can protect valuable knowledge assets and how effective KM practices can enhance the firm's strategic capabilities.
-By safeguarding intellectual property and ensuring the integrity and availability of information, IS practices contribute to the firm's knowledge base, while KM practices facilitate the dissemination and application of this knowledge within the organization.
+By safeguarding intellectual property and ensuring the integrity and availability of information and application of this knowledge within the organization.
 Researchers can use KBV to examine how integrated IS and KM practices can be leveraged to create a sustainable competitive advantage, focusing on the strategic management of knowledge resources (Grant, 1996).